janweinschenker/jdk9-jigsaw-http2/README.md

 1. If not done already, compile the sources
   1. `$> mvn clean:clean package`
 1. Execute the example code with maven by using the correct profile.
+1. There is also a bash script that starts this maven target
+  1. `./script/run_cancel.sh`

+### <a name="CancelClient"></a> Run multiple requests with HTTP/1.1 or HTTP/2.0

+This example is implemented in [ResponseAsyncCompare.java]( ./src/main/java/de/holisticon/jdk9showcase/http2client/ResponseAsyncExample.java).

+The client will initiate an HTTP GET request and will cancel it after 10 milliseconds.

+1. If not done already, compile the sources
+  1. `$> mvn clean:clean package`
+1. Execute the example code with maven by using the correct profile.
+1. There is also a bash script that starts this maven target
+  1. run 2000 HTTP1.1 requests: `./script/run_compare.sh HTTP1_1 2000`
+  1. run 2000 HTTP2 requests: `./script/run_compare.sh HTTP2 2000`

 ### <a name="Clean"></a> 2.4 Clean the target and downloads folder

 Call `$> mvn clean:clean`.